AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-4-writeup.md

 #### Protection

 Each file server (**S**) will create it's own AES-128 key.
 It will use this key to encrypt any files sent to it for storage.
 The encrypted files will then be stored on disk with the file names being the SHA-256 hash of the actual filename.
 If, later on, a user (**U**) requests these files with an approved token it will then decrypt the file and send it to the user.
-The following is a diagram of that exhcange with DHK being the Diffie Hellman key explained in T5, and K being the File server's storage key.
+The following is a diagram of that exchange with DHK being the Diffie Hellman key explained in T5, and K being the File server's storage key.

 * **U** -> **S** `<{<file>}DHK>`
 * **S** saves `{<file>}K` to disk using the filename `H(filename)`